ta10101/BroNode/docker/DEVELOPERS.md

 To deploy in production using the Holochain conductor:

-0. Remove any prior containers if you need to: `docker stop edgenode && docker rm edgenode`
+0. IMPORTANT: Remove any prior containers if you need to: `docker stop edgenode && docker rm edgenode`
 1. __Run the Container__
    The Holochain conductor will start up automatically with the container: